sjbrown/1kfa/mod_guide_gm.md

 ---

-#Appendices
+# APPENDICIES

+---

-## Appendix 1 - Mathematical Combat Balance
+# Appendix 1 - Mathematical Combat Balance

 This is a simple 3-step process.